isabella232/rsk-react-express-box/README.md

 * A function `get()` to return the number stored at variable `storedData`
 * A function `set()` to change the number stored at variable `storedData`

 5. Compile and migrate the smart contract.
-Note inside the development console we don't preface commands with `truffle`.
+Note, inside the development console we don't preface commands with `truffle`.

 > To make sure you're in the development console, the command prompt must be `truffle(develop)>`